-Meetings Date (Taiwan Time) Major Resolutions State of Implementation Annual General Meeting of Members 06/15/2022 To ratify the 2021 Business Report To adopt the Company's 2021 audited consolidated financial statements To approve the 2021 profit distribution plan To approve the amendment of the Company's Amended and Restated Articles of Association To approve the amendment of the Company's procedures of acquisition or disposal of assets To approve the amendment of the Company's Rules and Procedures of General Meeting To re-elect the Directors (Independent Directors inclusive) of the Company's Board of Directors Approved Approved (the Board of Directors is authorized to approve the cash dividends): for the first half year of 2021, the record date for dividends distribution was March 9, 2022, and have paid the cash dividend on March 31, 2022. (cash dividend per share of NT\$14.25347003); for the send half year of 2021, the record date for dividends distribution was August 29, 2022, and have paid the cash dividend on September 20, 2022. (cash dividend per share of NT\$18.22794804) Have implemented in accordance with the resolutions Have implemented in accordance with the resolutions Have implemented in accordance with the resolutions List of Directors (Independent Directors inclusive) are Ji Zhao, Ming Qu, Jackie Yang, Darren Huang, Jen-Lin (Norman) Shen (Independent Directors), Dennis Lynn Segers (Independent Directors), Huei-Chu (Laura) Huang (Independent Directors).
+Meetings Date (Taiwan Time) Major Resolutions State of Implementation Annual General Meeting of Members 06/15/2023 To ratify the 2022 Business Report To adopt the Company's 2022 audited consolidated financial statements To approve the 2022 profit distribution plan To approve the amendment of the Company's Amended and Restated Articles of Association Approved Approved Approved (the Board of Directors is authorized to approve the cash dividends): for the first half year of 2022, the record date for dividends distribution was March 15, 2023, and have paid the cash dividend on March 31, 2023. (cash dividend per share of NT\$21.79115352); for the send half year of 2022, the record date for dividends distribution was August 30, 2023, and have paid the cash dividend on September 20, 2023. (cash dividend per share of NT\$8.98120880) Have implemented in accordance with the resolutions